aabbtree77/esp32-vpn/README.md

 - ngrok, frp, localtunnel.me, gotunnelme, boringproxy, rathole.
 So called "reverse proxy tools" to expose a machine behind a NAT when you already have a VPS with a static IP.
 Some are [TCP only](https://github.com/fatedier/frp/issues/3009), some may result in a [much faster VPN](https://github.com/fatedier/frp/issues/2911).

-- Getting a VPS on, say, Hostinger, and setting up Wireguard manually.
+- Getting a VPS on, say, Hostinger, and setting up [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A).
 A solid option that also gets one a public IP, but it involves a monthly fee.

 - The Onion Router: [1](https://www.maths.tcd.ie/~fionn/misc/ssh_hidden_service/), [2](https://www.techjail.net/raspberry-iotlinux-devices.html), [3](https://golb.hplar.ch/2019/01/expose-server-tor.html), [4](https://community.torproject.org/onion-services/setup/), [5](https://www.reddit.com/r/Freenet/comments/9w4do9/demo_public_darknet_on_the_tor_onioncat_ipv6/), [6](https://null-byte.wonderhowto.com/how-to/host-your-own-tor-hidden-service-with-custom-onion-address-0180159/), [7](https://opensource.com/article/19/8/how-create-vanity-tor-onion-address).

   "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

 - [Yggdrasil](https://news.ycombinator.com/item?id=27580995), [CJDNS](https://news.ycombinator.com/item?id=16135341)/Hyperboria, ZeroNet, I2P, Scuttlebutt and other global p2p networks.
 I have little initiative to try these networks out as the libp2p network (with EdgeVPN) solves the problem, but it is worth noting that p2p networks are ideal for low MQTT traffic, they are totally free to use and do not demand a public static IP.
-[This report of the year 2022](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil and discusses its problems, in particular, limited decentralization due to the need for public permanent peers which are scarce and are blocked by certain governments.
+[This 2022 report](https://cheapskatesguide.org/articles/yggdrasil.html) delves deeper into Yggdrasil and provides some interesting details, e.g. the number of public peers in the US.

 - [Freifunk, FunkFeuer, NYC Mesh](https://github.com/redecentralize/alternative-internet#networking) and other local community/city/country-wide p2p networks.
 Too local.